- What need does the Cristo Rey Network address?

 All Feasibility Studies must be sanctioned by the local diocese and the group applying to conduct a study must submit a letter from the local Bishop to the Cristo Rey Network national office granting permission to commence the Feasibility Study.
 For more information, contact our School Growth Team.

-While the first Cristo Rey school was started by the Society of Jesus and today the Jesuits sponsor and endorse 13 schools, the Cristo Rey Network is not exclusively Jesuit and is blessed to have the active involvement of 38 Religious Sponsors and Endorsers.
+While the first Cristo Rey school was started by the Society of Jesus and today the Jesuits sponsor several schools, the Cristo Rey Network is not exclusively Jesuit and is blessed to have the active involvement of dozens of Religious Sponsors.